National Centre for Popular Music

 The National Centre for Popular Music was a museum in Sheffield, England, for pop and rock music and contemporary culture generally, a £15 million project largely funded with contributions from the National Lottery, which opened on 1 March 1999, and closed in June 2000.
 However, the plan for the centre was devised in the mid-1980s and Sheffield City Council were aiming to raise the money for it in April 1993 so the concept long predated the Tony Blair / Cool Britannia era of which it was seen as a notable failure.

 Building

-The building, designed by Branson Coates following an architectural design competition managed by RIBA Competitions, consists of four giant stainless steel drums, surrounding an atrium area, the upper floor of which has a glazed roof.
+The building's design was the subject of a 1996 RIBA architectural design competition.
+The winning design by Branson Coates (a partnership of Nigel Coates and Doug Branson) consists of four giant stainless steel drums, surrounding an atrium area, the upper floor of which has a glazed roof.

 Each of the drums has a rotating turret with a nozzle which is meant to turn with the wind and vent air.
 On the other side, an opening facing the wind takes inlet air down through wall cavities, being heated or cooled as required.
 Air is drawn out of the nozzle by buoyancy and wind pressure.

 The ground floor contained office space, a shop, a bar, a café and a further exhibition space.
 Access to this floor was free, with only the top floor forming the museum.

+Construction began in 1997 and the building opened in 2000.
+Although Coates had several commissions in Japan, the National Centre for Popular Music is one of two surviving examples of his work in the UK.
+Coates's design was inspired by pinball machines and industrial storage tanks.
+Simon Gedye, chair of the Sheffield Civic Trust, has said the building is "iconic" and "an important building of [Coates's] and for the city."